solo-io/solo-docs/supergloo/docs/mesh/tutorials-1-trafficshifting.md

 By default, when traffic leaves pods destined for a service in the mesh, it is routed to one of the pods backing that service.
 Using SuperGloo, we can change how these requests are routed, for example by choosing a subset of destination pods to which all traffic should be directed, or splitting traffic by percentage across a number of subsets.
 Traffic can even be shifted to other services regardless of their hostname.
-This can be useful, for example, if you want to route traffic a default backend.
+This can be useful, for example, if you want to route traffic to a default backend.

 **RoutingRules**: